mike-lischke/antlr4-graps/README.md

 ## Features

-At its core the module manages source contexts for each ANTLR4 grammar source an applications provides (usually files, but can also be strings in memory).
+At its core this module manages source contexts for each ANTLR4 grammar source an application provides (usually files, but can also be strings in memory).
 It manages grammar dependencies and automatically loads them as required (either from the same folder as the requesting grammar or from a common lib folder).

 A context is identfied by a unique string, which is usually the absolute file name, but can be any unique string (e.g. a UUID).
 Using a file name has the advantage that the module can load file content transparently, if no grammar code is given as string (especially important for dependencies).